 You are viewing the Status LED and Device Modes for the Tracker SoM.
 To view the documentation for other devices, use the blue device selector below the Particle logo on the left side of the page.

 The Tracker SoM and Tracker One status LED can be configured in several different ways.
 This section describes the Tracker LED mode.
-It can be configured to use the standard Particle LED scheme (blinking green, blinking cyan, breathing cyan), or can be completely customized in the Product Settings.
+It can be configured to use the standard Particle LED scheme (blinking green, blinking cyan, breathing cyan), or can be completely customized in the Device Fleet Settings.
 The Tracker SoM Evaluation Board defaults to the Particle color scheme.

 The standard LED patterns for Tracker One devices are: